About Student Finance

-A loan is a form of financial aid that must be repaid.
+A student loan is a form of financial aid that must be repaid.
 Qualification may be based on need, and in some cases, a credit check may be required.
 In addition to government-funded student loan programs, many financial institutions offer educational loans to qualified students.

 Unlike a loan, a grant does not need to be repaid.
 Grants are available through federal and state programs, as well as various organizations.
 Carrington College participates in a variety of grant programs, for which you may be eligible.